 The hydraulic time period at which fire flows will be calculated.
 A hydraulic simulation will be performed for all timesteps up to and including the specified time period where fire flow simulation will be performed.
-Click on the Select Time buttonto launch the Select Time dialog box as shown below:
+Click Select Timeto launch the Select Time dialog box.

 Fire demand duration is defined in minutes.
 Only a positive and non-zero duration is accepted.
 Fire duration can be optionally disabled by un-checking the Fire Duration checkbox.
 Under this condition, multiple fire run will run from the simulation start time and terminate at the defined fire time instant.

 The field shows the junction Description derived from the junction information data.

 This button allows you to select a series of junction nodes as fire junctions.
 Added junctions will be appended to the junction list table.

 This button allows you to select individual junction node as fire junction.
 Added junction will be added to the current table row.
 If an existing junction has already been defined at this row, the newly selected junction will replace the previously defined junction.

 This button removes all defined junction nodes highlighted in the fire node table.